puppetlabs/puppetserver/documentation/configuration.markdown

   whitelist will be ignored.
 Defaults to `true`.

-  * `client-whitelist` contains a list of client certnames that are whitelisted to access to the certificate_status endpoint.
+  * `client-whitelist` contains a list of client certnames that are whitelisted to access the certificate_status endpoint.
 Any requests made to this endpoint that do not present a valid client cert mentioned in this list will be denied access.